clasei/clasei/README.md

 ### In a Nutshell

-> Blending a hands-on, functional style with minimalistic design
+> Blending a hands-on, functional style with minimalistic design.
 >
-> My work is user-centric, emphasizing accessibility and inclusivity, aiming for clarity and conciseness
+> My work is user-centric, emphasizing accessibility and inclusivity, aiming for clarity and conciseness.
 >
-> I make reasoned decisions that prioritize user experience, creating both aesthetically pleasing and effective outputs
+> I make reasoned decisions that prioritize user experience, creating both aesthetically pleasing and effective outputs.

 ---